Relief from Persecution

 Acts 12:11-17

 Then Peter's mind cleared, and he fully realized what happened.
-With a heart thrilled to be free and safe, Peter praised God for taking him out of the hands of his enemies.
+With a heart thrilled that he was free and safe, Peter praised God for taking him out of the hands of his enemies.

 But now he had a problem.
 Where should he go?
 Once his escape was detected, the authorities would start searching for him.
 He decided that first he should inform the church of his deliverance.
 He did not want their anxiety to continue any longer than necessary.
 He therefore set out for the house of John Mark, where a large group of believers was having a prayer meeting.

 John Mark was the same Mark who later wrote the Gospel.
-Many scholars believe that his house held the upper room where the believers received the Holy Spirit on Pentecost and where Jesus shared the Last Supper with His disciples.
+Some commentators have proposed that his house held the upper room where the believers received the Holy Spirit on Pentecost and where Jesus shared the Last Supper with His disciples,30 but lack of evidence leaves the matter wholly uncertain.

-When Peter knocked, a young girl named Rhoda came to the door.
+When Peter knocked at the "door of the porch"31 (presumably, the outer door of a courtyard or vestibule at the entrance),32 a young girl named Rhoda, perhaps a servant girl, came to the door.
 Here is another humorous scene.
 Peter was standing outside in the middle of night.
 It was late March or early April, when nights were still cold.
 As far as Peter knew, soldiers were pursuing him.
 But when Rhoda recognized his voice, she failed to do the sensible thing—to let him in.
 Instead, she was so overcome with joy that she rushed back to tell everyone who was knocking.

-Because she was young or perhaps because she did not have a reputation for good sense, they did not believe her.
-They accused her of being crazy.
+The good news that Rhoda carried to the adults fell on deaf ears.
+Why?
+She was young, and perhaps she did not have a reputation for good sense.
+For whatever reasons, they did not believe her.
+They even accused her of being crazy.

 Getting Practical